Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 The chorale, originally set by Cornelius Becker (Boyd p226) must have been a favourite of Bach's.
 He used it to close C 104 from the first cycle and C112, one of the later chorale/fantasia cantatas.

 It may be that the inclusion of this hymn tune in the body of the cantata solved an aesthetic problem for Bach.
 The images are almost wholly pastoral e.g. the leading to lambs, green meadows and fresh waters and consequently they contrast with the solemnity of the opening movements.
 The unifying factor throughout is obviously that of the True Shepherd but now seen within the context of a world of beauty, grace and plenty.
-The aria thus acts as the pivot whereby Bach moves from statements of serious dogma to a mood of Elysian bliss.
-Bach presumably considered that he had stressed the serious aspects sufficiently and now is the time to ‘lighten up’ a little.
-Whatever the reason, Bach moves from minor to major keys for this and the following two movements.
+The aria thus acts as the pivot whereby Bach moves from statements of serious dogma to a mood of Elysian bliss; he presumably considered that he had stressed the serious aspects sufficiently and now is the time to ′lighten up′ a little.
+Whatever the reason, he moves from minor to major keys for this and the following two movements.

 It is significant, though, and fits well with his interpretation of the message of the text, that the closing chorale will return us to the seriousness and weight of the minor.

 The next movement is the only recitative and it begins in a basking of rich, string, major harmonies.
-This short musical statement illustrates the great subtleties of Bach's representation of textural images.
+This short musical statement illustrates the subtleties of Bach's representation of textural images.
 It begins with a reassurance that the one faithful shepherd, Jesus, will always be there to watch over us, ensuring that we continue to enjoy the pleasures of the peace and nature articulated in the previous movement.
 The last lines give an example; if the wolf comes to devour us, the good Shepherd will restrain him.
 These are clear and straightforward depictions, almost begging for musical illustration.

 A little later (bars 7-8) mildly disturbing minor harmonies interject whilst the text refers to the flowing streams of life.
 By the time the wolf is mentioned (bars 9-10) the danger seems largely to have passed; and the recitative ends, as it began, in a glow of major chords.
 Whilst the wolf may not endanger us when we are watched over, his presence serves to remind us of the perils that threaten when we lack Divine protection.